acli/Coursera-subtitles/README.markdown

   sense for people who speak English; this is also sent to standard output.

-The canonical way to run this is to feed `extract-text-from-srt` an SRT file that you got from Amara, then pipe this to `reformat-extracted-text` and then redirect this to a text file.
+The canonical way to run this set of two scripts is to feed `extract-text-from-srt` an SRT file that you got from Amara, then pipe this to `reformat-extracted-text` and then redirect this to a text file.
 Then you can proofread the text file, copy-and-paste it back to